echods/echo-theme/README.md

 Echo Wordpress Template for use as a starting template for building custom themes.
 Uses SCSS and AutoPrefixr, HTML5 Bootstrap 4 , and Webpack for all processing tasks.Tested up to WordPress 4.0

 ## Usage
-The theme is setup to use Webpack to compile SCSS (with source maps), run it through AutoPrefixr, concatenate and minify JavaScript and have a support for ES6, optimize images, optimize fonts.
+The theme is setup to use Laravel mix to compile SCSS (with source maps), run it through AutoPrefixr, concatenate and minify JavaScript and have a support for ES6, optimize images, optimize fonts.

 **Echo Wordpress Template requires [Node.js](https://nodejs.org/) to run.**